 MI AG Nessel Joins Multi-State Efforts

-LANSING – Michigan Attorney General Dana Nessel joined Attorneys General from across the country in the following actions:
+LANSING – Michigan Attorney General Dana Nessel has joined attorneys general from across the country in several multi-state efforts, including: